speedment/speedment-doc/pages/datastore.md

 ```

 First, an inner aggregation with a
-composite key of film rating and release year is performed, to be follows by an outer
+composite key of film rating and release year is performed, to be followed by an outer
 aggregation on release year only.

 Following the builder row by row,